tkuch/COSC499-IndivGitExercise/README.md

 ### List of Strings
 If the user has chosen to sort a list of strings, then they will be prompted to enter 5 words.
 Once they have entered 5 words, the console will display the user's list, followed by the same list sorted in alphabetical order.

+### List of Integers
+Similarly, if the user has chosen to sort a list of integers, then they will be prompted to enter 5 integers.
+After the user has entered the integers, the console will again display the user's integer list, followed by the same list sorted in numerical ascending order.